jaranyaTan/jaranyaTan.github.io/README.md

 # jaranyaTan.github.io

 <h1>Dashboard</h1>
-<p>This is dashboard projects build by Jaranya Tantiworathaworn </p>
+<p>Dashboard projects build by Jaranya Tantiworathaworn </p>
 <h2>Daily Covid Situation </h2>

-<p>This dashboard is daily update and used to follow covid situation separate by the patient types.
+<p>This dashboard is daily updated and used to follow covid situation separate by the patient types.
-In this dashboard, you can see overall daily covid patients and ratio of a number of patient separate by types.
+In this dashboard, you can see overall daily covid patients and the ratio of the number of patients separated by types.
-Especially, a number of covid patients in line graph !!! you can see in overall or you can select types of patients that you are interested.</p>
+Especially, the number of covid patients in line graph !!! you can see overall patient types together or you can select types of patients that you are interested in.</p>
 <p align ='left'> Data source by <a href = "https://covid19.th-stat.com/en/api" target = "_blank"> กรมควบคุมโรค </a></p>

 <p align = 'center'>